rongkangw/tp/docs/UserGuide.md

 ### Editing the data file

-Easync data is saved automatically as a JSON file in `[JAR file location]/data/clubBook.json`.
+EASync data is saved automatically as a JSON file in `[JAR file location]/data/clubBook.json`.

 **Advanced users** are welcome to update data directly by editing that data file.

 <box type="important">

 **Caution:**
-**If your changes to the data file makes its format invalid, EASync will discard all data and start with an empty data file at the next run.** Hence, it is recommended to take a backup of the file before editing it.<br>
+**If your changes to the data file makes its format invalid (e.g. if a value entered is outside the acceptable range), EASync will show an empty club book when you open the app.**
-Furthermore, certain edits can cause EASync to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+The edited file will remain on your computer, but if you make any changes in the app after that, EASync will overwrite it, and you will lose your original data **permanently**.
+Hence, it is recommended to take a backup of the file before editing it.<br>
 </box>

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ
 **Q**: I deleted a member/event by mistake, can I undo it? <br>
 **A**: There’s no undo feature yet, and changes save immediately.
-If you have a backup of members.json or events.json, restore it to recover.
+If you have a backup of clubBook.json, restore it to recover.
 Otherwise, re-add the item manually.
 It is planned for a future release however, and this guide will be updated when it’s available.

 **Q**: Can I delete several members/events at once? <br>
 **A**: There’s no bulk delete feature yet.
 You can remove multiple items by running deleteMember or deleteEvent repeatedly.
 It is planned for a future release however, and this guide will be updated when it’s available.